Shooting ends with bandits from the new cangaço killed in confrontation with PM and PRF Varginha - Rádio Itatiaia

-A violent exchange of fire at a site on the outskirts of Varginha, in the south of Minas, ended with several suspects of being part of a gang of the new cangaço killed this Sunday (31).
+A violent exchange of fire at two sites on the outskirts of Varginha, in the southern region of Minas Gerais, left 25 people suspected of being part of a gang of the new cangaço this Sunday (31).
 The confrontation began after a joint action by the Federal Highway Police (PRF) and the Military Police (PM).
 The information was gathered first-hand by reporter Renato Rios Neto, from Itatiaia.
+In addition to the dead, some criminals suffered injuries and were taken to the Emergency Care Unit (UPA) in Varginha and to the municipal emergency room.

 Read more: New cangaço in Varginha: the number of criminals killed in confrontation with the police exceeds 20

-Sources of Itatiaia point out that at least 25 bandits of the new cangaço died in the confrontation.
-In addition to the dead, some criminals were injured and were taken to Upas and hospitals in the region

-The bandits were heavily armed with rifles.
-According to the image, obtained by Itatiaia, at least ten rifles were seized, as well as a 12-gauge shotgun.
-According to Captain Layla Brunnella, spokesperson for the Military Police (PM), the bank robbery gang was composed of several criminals. .
-During the action, a large arsenal was seized, in addition to explosives.
+Suspects were assembling a war arsenal at the two buildings on the rural perimeter.
+According to information obtained exclusively by the Itatiaia, at least ten rifles were collected, as well as a 12-gauge shotgun and three 50-point machine guns – capable of shooting down even aircraft.
+According to Captain Layla Brunnella, spokeswoman for the Military Police (PM), the bank robbery gang was composed of several criminals.
+During the action, explosives were also found.

-The information also indicates that several bandits were killed, at least more than 10 suspects, and others would be wounded.
-So far, there is no information about injured police officers.

-Soon another press conference will be held with representatives of the Military Police and the PRF.

 What is new cangaço?